HerrWal/public-api-requests-website/README.md

 # public-api-requests
- An app for a fictional company to display contact information for employees.
+ An app for a fictional company to display employees contact information.